Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 \end{cor}

 The notion of extended Weihrauch reducibility is given by a relative computation that makes exactly one query to an oracle, so it is not idempotent.
-Like Turing-Weihrauch reducibility corresponding to the idempotent version of Weihrauch reducibility, the idempotent version of extended Weihrauch reducibility (i.e., extended Turing-Weihrauch reducibility) was introduced in \cite{Kih21} and named LT-reducibility.
+Like Turing-Weihrauch reducibility corresponding to the idempotent version of Weihrauch reducibility, the idempotent version of extended Weihrauch reducibility (i.e., extended Turing-Weihrauch reducibility) was introduced in \cite{Kih21} (almost equivalent one had been studied in \cite{LvO}; see \cite[Remark 2.15]{Kih21}) and named LT-reducibility.